teleport-network/documents/modules/XIBC/README.md

 Therefore, when the user finds that his cross-chain transaction is not executed in time, he can increase his transaction fee to promote the cross-chain transaction.

-XIBC alows user replace cross-chain operation with higher cross-chain fees by specifying the packet sequence.
+XIBC allows users to replace cross-chain operation with higher cross-chain fees by specifying the packet sequence.

 ## Technical Specification